-Leesa vs. Tuft & Needle Mattress Comparison 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Leesa vs. Tuft & Needle Mattress Comparison 2021Updated on February 23, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 If you’ve been investigating your options for buying a new mattress online, you’ve probably found that Tuft & Needle and Leesa are two extremely popular and successful online mattress sellers.
 These companies have years of experience under their belts and a long list of positive customer reviews.